Mark Kirkpatrick

 Mark A. Kirkpatrick is a theoretical population geneticist and evolutionary biologist.
 He currently holds the T. S. Painter Centennial Professorship in Genetics in the Department of Integrative Biology at the University of Texas at Austin.
-His research touches on a wide variety of topics, including the evolution of sex chromosomes, sexual selection, and speciation.
+His research spans a wide range of topics, including the evolution of sex chromosomes, sexual selection, and speciation.
 Kirkpatrick is the co-author, along with Douglas J. Futuyma, of a popular undergraduate evolution textbook.
 He is a member of the United States National Academy of Sciences.

 Education

 Kirkpatrick earned an undergraduate degree in biology from Harvard University in 1978 and a Ph.D. from the University of Washington in 1983.
 His doctoral advisor was Montgomery Slatkin.